We’re dedicated to shaping UBC’s future through integrity, innovation, and creating a lasting financial legacy.

 In addition to their Board duties, some directors sit on other committees that oversee the company’s operation.
-The Compensation Committee review and approve all senior level compensation packages, including the CEO.
-The Audit Committee ensures proper systems and controls are in place to accurately record transactions and safeguard assets.
+The Compensation Committee review and approve all senior-level compensation packages, including the CEO.
+The Audit Committee ensures that proper systems and controls are in place to record transactions and safeguard assets accurately.
 They convene at least twice a year to review and consider significant audit and accounting issues of UBC Properties Trust.

 UBC Properties Trust commits to maintaining the highest standards of ethical, moral, and legal business conduct.
 In line with this commitment and to enhance open communication, our Whistleblower Policy aims to provide a confidential avenue to report unlawful activity to a third-party entity with the authority to take remedial action.